Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 With a cowgirl hat and an open mind, I headed to Gainesville, Florida truly excited to learn more about beef.
 And boy, did I learn!

-The Florida Beef Council challenged us to create recipes with beef as an ingredient, rather than the main attraction, which resulted in 15 amazing and healthy beef recipes I can’t wait to try.
+The Florida Beef Council challenged us to create recipes with beef as an ingredient, rather than the main attraction.
 I loved creating my Steak & Farro Rainbow Salad because it took me out of the usual dinner routine.
 Plus, the colors on the plate made me so happy!

 BACK TO SCHOOL